-Years before it came to the attention of regulators, Silicon Valley feared Facebook’s bullying tactics
+Years before they came to the attention of regulators, Silicon Valley feared Facebook’s bullying tactics

 Zuckerberg told WhatsApp co-founder Brian Acton that he would not merge data from Facebook with data from WhatsApp, a promise that Acton reiterated to European regulators, who were scrutinizing the deal.

 But a few years later, that is exactly what Facebook did.
-The betrayal — and other actions to compromise WhatsApp’s independence — led Acton and Koum to quit the company, and Facebook to be fined $122 million by the E.U. in 2017.
+That move — and other actions to compromise WhatsApp’s independence — led Acton and Koum to quit the company and Facebook to be fined $122 million by the European Union in 2017.

 As Facebook grew through acquisitions, it also cut off smaller competitors that depended on its platform.
 Facebook had long given developers access to its platform, known as an API, but was often fickle with how developers could use the data.
 The FTC’s lawsuit alleges that Facebook used its clout to leverage its power and hurt competition.